IELTS Vocabulary E (Part 3)

 equilibrium n.
 A state of balance.

 equitable adj.
-Characterized by fairness.
+Characterised by fairness.

 equity n.
 Fairness or impartiality.